 - 7. Retract the slideouts.
 Inspect all slideouts for complete retraction. - 8.
 If the coach is equipped with manual lock arms, make sure to lock them. - 9.
 Unplug the coach from shore power when you are ready to depart.

-Equalizer Leveling System Operation
+Equalizer EQ Smart-Level Hydraulic Leveling System Operation

-This article provides the step-by-step instructions for operating an Equalizer leveling system.
+This article provides the step-by-step instructions for operating an Equalizer EQ Smart-Level leveling system, which began being installed in coaches in production after 5/17/2019.